polkadot-developers/substrate-docs/content/md/en/docs/main-docs/design/smart-contract-pallets.md

 The Contracts pallet uses an account-based system similar to many existing smart contract platforms.
 To the Substrate runtime, contract accounts are just like normal user accounts; however, in addition to an `AccountID` and `Balance` that normal accounts have, a contract account also has associated contract code and some persistent contract storage.
-A notable behaviour that arises from this is that a contract's account can receive balances without having its code executed by a plain transfer transaction.
+A notable behavior that arises from this is that a contract's account can receive balances without having its code executed by a plain transfer transaction.

 ### Deploying and calling contracts